faidfaisal/Decision-Tree-Classifier/README.md

 - Fast training and prediction
 - Robust to outliers

-## Contributing

-Contributions are welcome!
-Please feel free to submit issues or pull requests.

-## Course Information

-**ESE 327 Project 2**
-Developed as part of the ESE 327 coursework.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.